 Translation in progress icon will be displayed in the top-right corner of Lilt Translate.

 The role of a reviewer is to review all the segments of a document that have been translated.
 The various tools and features (as described in the Introduction to Lilt Translate article) all come together to create an efficient review workflow.
-The most important tools for reviewers to know are the segment editor, quality assurance tools, and hotkeys.
+The most important tools for reviewers to know are the segment editor, Auto Review, and hotkeys.

 When reviewing a segment, if there are any issues with the translation, the reviewer makes the necessary changes and adds an error flag/annotation to the segment.